php-i/love/README.md

 ## Introduction

-This package provides a set of common interfaces to implement Social Reactions System. if you do not want to create your own implementation follow to the [Social Reaction System Solutions](#implementations).
+PHP I: Love provides a set of common interfaces to implement Social Reactions System.
+If you don't want to create your own implementation follow to the out of the box [Social Reaction System Solutions](#implementations).

-PHP I: Love is emotional part of the application.
+This package is emotional part of the application.
 It let people express how they feel about the content.
 Make any model reactable in a minutes!

 There are many different implementations in modern applications: